0208 057 0467| info@uknationwide.co.uk

 • Sexual orientation.

-The primary objective of this policy is to eliminate any instances of unfair and discriminatory practices within the company whilst actively opposing all forms of discrimination.
+The primary objective of this policy is to eliminate any instances of unfair and discriminatory practices while actively opposing all forms of discrimination.

-The company is also dedicated to providing services that do not discriminate against its clients and customers in their access to the goods and services it offers.
-It is our belief that every employee and client deserves to be treated with respect and dignity.
+The Company is also committed to providing services that do not discriminate against clients or customers in their access to goods and services.
+Every employee and client is entitled to be treated with respect and dignity.

-• To prevent, reduce and stop all forms of unlawful discrimination in accordance with the Equality Act 2010.
+1. To prevent, reduce, and eliminate all forms of unlawful discrimination in accordance with the Equality Act 2010.

-• To ensure that recruitment, promotion, training, development, assessment, benefits, pay, terms and conditions of employment, redundancy and dismissals are determined on the basis of capability, qualifications, experience, skills and productivity.
+2. To ensure that recruitment, promotion, training, development, assessment, benefits, pay, terms and conditions of employment, redundancy, and dismissal are determined solely by capability, qualifications, experience, skills, and productivity.

 4.1 Direct Discrimination

-This occurs when an individual or a policy deliberately treats one person less favourably than another based on the grounds of race, sex, pregnancy and maternity, marital or civil partnership status, gender reassignment, disability, religion or beliefs, age or sexual orientation.
+Direct discrimination occurs when an individual or policy treats a person less favourably because of race, sex, pregnancy and maternity, marital or civil partnership status, gender reassignment, disability, religion or beliefs, age, or sexual orientation.

 4.2 Indirect Discrimination

-Example: A requirement that all employees must be 6ft tall if that requirement is not justified by the position would indirectly discriminate against employees with an oriental ethnic origin, as they are less likely to be able to fulfil this requirement
+Example: A requirement that all employees must be 6ft tall, where such a requirement is not justified by the role, may indirectly discriminate against individuals of certain ethnic origins.

 4.3 Harassment

-This involves subjectingan individual to unwelcome conduct that aims to violate their dignity or create a hostile, intimidating, degrading, humiliating or offensive environment.
+Harassment involves subjecting an individual to unwelcome conduct that violates their dignity or creates a hostile, intimidating, degrading, humiliating, or offensive environment.

 4.4 Victimisation

-This occurs when an individual is treated less favourably because they have bought or intend to bring proceedings or they have given or intend to give evidence.
+Victimisation occurs when an individual is treated less favourably because they have brought, intend to bring, or have given evidence in proceedings under discrimination legislation.

-It is not permissible to treat an individual less favourably on the grounds of sex, marital status, civil partnership, pregnancy or maternity, gender reassignment or transgender status.
-This applies to men, women and those undergoing or intending to undergo gender reassignment.
+It is unlawful to treat an individual less favourably on the grounds of sex, marital status, civil partnership, pregnancy or maternity, gender reassignment, or transgender status.

 5.2 Age

-It is not permissible to treat a person less favourably because of their age.
-This applies to people of all ages.
-However, this does not currently apply to of redundancy payments.
+It is unlawful to treat a person less favourably because of age.
+This applies to individuals of all ages, except where lawful exemptions apply.

 5.3 Disability

-It is not permissible to treat a disabled person less favourably than a non-disabled person.
-Reasonable adjustments must be made to ensure equal access to services and employment opportunity.
+It is unlawful to treat a disabled person less favourably than a non-disabled person.
+Reasonable adjustments must be made to ensure equal access to employment and services.

 5.4 Race

-It is not permissible to treat a person less favourably because of their race, the colour of their skin, their nationality or their ethnic origin.
+It is unlawful to treat a person less favourably because of race, skin colour, nationality, or ethnic origin.

 5.5 Sexual Orientation

-It is not permissible to treat a person less favourably because of their sexual orientation.
-For example, an employer cannot refuse to employ a person because s/he is homosexual, heterosexual or bisexual.
+It is unlawful to treat a person less favourably because of their sexual orientation.

 5.6 Religion or Belief